jhpyle/docassemble/_docs/api.md

 server-side libraries do not impose these restrictions, but you will encounter them if you try to use them from a web browser.

-If you do call the API from a web browser, note that the API key will be discoverable by the user.
+If you call the API from a web browser, note that the API key will be discoverable by the user.
 Make sure that the owner of any API key you share in a web browser does not have any special privileges.
 Possessing the API key of a basic user does not give someone greater privileges than they would have if they used the standard web interface, but it does give the holder an easier way to automate the